sseefried/docker-epidemic-build-env/README.md

-# A `Dockerfile` for provisioning a build environment for Epidemic
+# A `Dockerfile` for provisioning a build environment for Haskell games on Android

 ## Introduction

-[Epidemic](https://github.com/sseefried/open-epidemic-game) is a game about exponential growth written in Haskell.
-(Here's a [demo](https://www.youtube.com/watch?v=PkIhzVGIsxI) on YouTube.)

-But building it for mobile devices ain't that easy.
+Building Haskell games for mobile devices, while possible, isn't that easy.

 Apart from requiring a [GHC](http://haskell.org/ghc) cross-compiler, you must cross-compile various C libraries and then build cross-compiled versions of all the Haskell libraries which,